 This R package is a flexible tool for simulating complex longitudinal data using structural equations, with emphasis on problems in causal inference.
 The user interface is designed to facilitate the conduct of transparent and reproducible simulation studies, and allows concise expression of complex functional dependencies for a large number of time-varying nodes.
 In particular, the following steps of a standard data simulation workflow are facilitated by this software: specify interventions and simulate from intervened data generating distributions, define and evaluate treatment-specific means, the average treatment effects and coefficients from working marginal structural models.

-This SAS macro automates the processing of longitudinal electronic health record data from an observational cohort study into a structured analytic dataset suitable for the evaluation of the effects of time-varying treatment and monitoring interventions on a survival outcome using, for example, inverse probability weighting or targeted minimum loss based estimation.
-In particular, output from this software can be used with the
+This SAS macro and R package automate the processing of longitudinal electronic health record data from an observational cohort study into a structured analytic dataset suitable for the evaluation of the effects of time-varying treatment and monitoring interventions on a survival outcome using, for example, inverse probability weighting or targeted minimum loss based estimation.
+In particular, output from both of these software products can be used with the

 ltmle R package, or the stremr R package described above.
 The R routine